tshepang/blog/content/the-experiment-2010.md

 +++

-Captivating but stupid and unexplained concept/story; decent performances; lovely romance (complete with a desirable gal); the sound effects are overdone.
+Captivating but stupid and unexplained concept/story; decent performances; lovely romance (complete with a desirable woman); the sound effects are overdone.

 [The original movie] makes this remake look better than it actually is;